De mortuis nil nisi bonum

 Passing of Daim

-The former Finance Minister passed away in the morning last Thursday November 13th and was laid to rest at the Bukit Kiara Muslim Cemetary in the evening
+The former Finance Minister passed away in the morning last Thursday November 13th and was laid to rest at the Bukit Kiara Muslim Cemetary in the evening.

 Accolades of respect have been pouring in for his past contributions to the nation in his various positions and personal philantrophy.

-Unfortunately, there are those who view it as weird that suddenly in death you can't speak ill of the deceased or say they anything bad.
+Unfortunately, there are those who view it as weird that suddenly in death you can't speak ill of the deceased or say anything bad.

+Its truly disheartening to see such impertinent attitude.
 Though it was a subtle attempt to politicise his death, its understandable of Mahathir's disappointment and anguish with the unscathing remarks made against Daim on the day of his death.

 The tone of his You Tube statement to pay tribute to the late Daim reflected his sadness.